sophiajt/rust_proposals/rust_new_error_format.md

 Languages like Elm have shown how effective an educational tool error messages can be if the explanations like our --explain text are mixed with the user's code.
 As mentioned earlier, it's crucial for Rust to be easy-to-use, especially since it introduces a fair number of concepts that may be unfamiliar to the user.
 Even experienced users may need to use --explain text from time to time when they encounter unfamiliar messages.

-While we have --explain text today, it uses generic examples that require the user to mental translate the given example into what works for their specific situation.
+While we have --explain text today, it uses generic examples that require the user to mentally translate the given example into what works for their specific situation.

 ```
 You tried to move out of a value which was borrowed.
 Erroneous code example: